dragonfire2314/DerpOS/README.md

 # DerpOS
 An operating system written entirely in C and assembly using syslinux for the stage 1 and stage 2 bootloaders.

+(Code was recently changed to c++ although only structs from c++ were used, it can and should be reverted to c).

 DerpOS was originally created as a project for a operating systems college course, but quickly went beyond the original goals.
 After creating a simple kernel and console with basic input and a simple vga character output for the class, many other features were added.

 ### Features